spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 Palette agent to download images from an authenticated external registry by specifying the address and the credentials for the registry in the user data used to build your Edge Installer ISO.

-External registries store images for all elements of the cluster _other than_ the Operating System (OS) and Kubernetes layers of your cluster.
-If you want your cluster to pull provider images, which are used by the OS and the Kubernetes layer, from a private registry, refer to [Deploy Cluster with a Private Provider Registry](./deploy-private-registry.md)
+Once you specify an external registry, images for all elements of the cluster are expected to be in the external registry.
+This includes the provider images, images for the network and storage layer, and images for all application layers.
+All images specified in the cluster profile will have their registry URL replaced by the registry URL of the external image registry.

 :::tip